 Clothilde V. Hewlett

-Commissioner Hewlett received a B.A. in political science from the University of California Berkeley and her J.D. from the UC Berkeley School of Law.
-She is a founding member of the Black Women Lawyers Association of Northern California and is committed to continuing the DFPI’s equity and outreach goals.
+Commissioner Hewlett received a B.A. in Political Science from the University of California, Berkeley and a J.D. from the UC Berkeley School of Law.

 One Sansome Street, Suite 600

 To schedule a meeting with the Commissioner or request her presence at conferences and other events, please submit a scheduling request form.